wvlet/airframe/airspec/README.md

 // Design for testing
 object AppTestModule {
   def serviceDesignForTests: Design = {
-    AppModule.appDesign  // Reuse your application design for tests .bind[ServiceConfig].toInstnce(new ServiceConfig(...)) // Override the config for tests }
+    AppModule.serviceDesign  // Reuse your application design for tests .bind[ServiceConfig].toInstnce(new ServiceConfig(...)) // Override the config for tests }
 }